m0nad/Diamorphine/README.md

 Uninstall
 --

-The module starts invisible, to remove you need to make its visible
+The module starts invisible, to remove you need to make it visible
 ```
 kill -63 0
 ```